mobile app bar

 Sydney and Fred Warner

 “Oh, bro, it’s completely fake,” Warner revealed on the St. Brown Podcast.
 “They’re feeding things into people’s ears.
 Like, ‘Hey, y’all need to go and say this and stir the pot.’
 It’s all for entertainment value.
-It’s not just these girls are going out of their way to act crazy.”
+It’s not just [that] these girls are going out of their way to act crazy.”

-According to Warner, though, all of this drama is calculated.
-After all, it’s an entertainment show.
-Few fans watch The Bachelor for its realistic depiction of a relationship, because it’s not realistic for one man to have 25 to 30 women begging for a proposal.
+Few fans watch The Bachelor for its realistic depiction of a relationship.
+Of course, it’s not realistic for one man to have 25 to 30 women begging for a proposal.
+And as Warner says, if every woman were always keeping to herself, the show wouldn’t be as popular.

+That’s why it’s not too surprising to hear that some dialogue is pushed throughout filming.
 On top of this, The Bachelor is also a heavily produced and edited show set in a controlled environment.
 Producers look to prompt specific reactions from contestants by coaching them.
 In the end, it creates a narrative that feels more produced than organic.

-All in all, Warner’s revelation might break the hearts of fans who still believe in the show’s authenticity.
+Warner’s revelation might break the hearts of fans who still believe in the show’s authenticity.
 But it’s been well known for years that The Bachelor isn’t entirely real and should be taken with a grain of salt.
 It’s still interesting to hear the specific ways the show shapes its contestants’ behavior.

 Post Edited By:Samnur Reza